ugonnaagwu/practicechangeremote/Week 5/Recoil/recoil.md

 * More on the <a href="https://recoiljs.org/docs/api-reference/core/RecoilRoot" target="_blank">Recoil API</a>

+# Recoil Examples
+* the code for the below examples can be found [here](https://github.com/tnt-summer-academy/Samples/tree/main/Stretch/recoil-todo-javascript)

 ## Example 1 - Number of characters in an input string

-* The code is available [here](https://github.com/tnt-summer-academy/Samples/tree/main/Stretch/recoil-todo-javascript)
 * see the component `<CharacterCounter />` in [`src/app.js`](https://github.com/tnt-summer-academy/Samples/blob/main/Stretch/recoil-todo-javascript/src/App.js)
 * code for `CharacterCounter` component can be found in [`src/components/CharacterCounter.js`](https://github.com/tnt-summer-academy/Samples/blob/main/Stretch/recoil-todo-javascript/src/components/CharacterCounter.js)